October 6, 2016

-Medicare beneficiaries in Mississippi have a number of options when it comes to how they can receive their coverage.
-You can get your Medicare benefits in two ways: through Original Medicare or through a private Medicare Advantage plan.
+Medicare beneficiaries in Mississippi have options when it comes to how they can receive their Medicare coverage.
+You can get your Medicare benefits in two ways: Original Medicare Part A and Part B or Medicare plans offered by private insurance companies approved by Medicare , such as Medicare Advantage plans, stand-alone Medicare Part D Prescription Drug Plans, and Medicare Supplement (Medigap) plans.

-Original Medicare is the federally-run program that provides health coverage for seniors and individuals with certain disabilities.
+Original Medicare is the federally-run program that provides health coverage for individuals 65 years old and older and individuals younger than 65 who have certain disabilities, end stage renal disease or ALS.
 The program covers hospital insurance (Part A) and medical insurance (Part B).
 Medicare Part A coverage includes inpatient hospital care, skilled nursing facility care, limited home health care, and hospice care.
 Medicare Part B coverage includes outpatient services, such as doctor visits, preventive screenings, and durable medical equipment.

 Original Medicare coverage doesn’t include everything.
-It doesn’t cover prescription drugs, acupuncture, cosmetic surgery, or routine vision and dental care.
+It doesn’t cover prescription drugs (outside a hospital stay or as part of certain outpatient services), nor does it cover routine vision or preventive dental care.

-If you live in Mississippi and are eligible for Medicare, your costs and benefits in Original Medicare will be the same regardless of which state you live in.
+If you are eligible for Medicare, your costs and benefits in Original Medicare will be the same in Mississippi as in any other state.
 You can visit any provider that accepts Medicare.

-Generally, most people become eligible for Medicare when they turn 65.
-However, some beneficiaries can enroll before 65 if they have a qualifying disability or illness, such as ALS (amyotrophic lateral sclerosis, or Lou Gehrig’s disease).
-If you have worked at least 10 years, you will automatically get Part A for free, but Part B comes with a monthly premium for most people.
+Generally, most people become eligible for Medicare when they turn age 65, provided they are United States citizens or legal permanent residents of at least five continuous years.
+However, some beneficiaries may enroll before age 65 if they have a qualifying disability or illness, such as ALS (amyotrophic lateral sclerosis, or Lou Gehrig’s disease) and end stage renal disease (ESRD or kidney failure).
+If you or your spouse has worked at least 10 years and paid Medicare taxes, you will probably receive Part A premium-free, but Part B comes with a monthly premium for most people.

 To apply for Medicare: